 Naturally, when I visited Paris, I had to order some.
 Because how can I love escargots and not eat them in the capital of France?
 I can’t swear they tasted better in France, but they were actually served in the shell, which many restaurants in the U.S. don’t do.
 Why should you try them?
 I did mention the garlic-herb butter, right?
 Also, snails are rich in Vitamin E, iron, and protein.

 Germany: Jägerbraten mit Spätzle

-Dim sum is a traditional Cantonese cuisine, prepared and served as individual, bite-sized portions, meant for tasting and sharing.
-It is a style of food which is indigenous to southern China (namely Guangdong) and Hong Kong, which are the two primary Cantonese regions of the area.
+Dim sum is a traditional Cantonese cuisine, prepared and served as in individual, bite-sized portions, meant for tasting and sharing.
+It is a style of food that is indigenous to southern China (namely Guangdong) and Hong Kong, which are the two primary Cantonese regions of the area.

 As with much of Asia, dim sum has deep-rooted historical origins and significance.
 It is inextricably linked to the tradition of “yum cha” or drinking tea.
 Tea houses had begun to pop up along the Silk Road with the purpose of serving the weary travelers.

 At one point in time, it was not appropriate to combine tea with food.
 It was believed to cause excessive weight gain.
 As the digestive properties of tea started to become more widely known, small bites started to accompany the tea.